atuttle/blog/blog/2021/nextjs-docker-single-entrypoint-for-dev-and-prod.md

 "prestart": "node -e 'process.env.NODE_ENV === \"production\" || process.exit(1);' || (npm run dev && exit 1)"
 ```

-I'm not sure if that's trading one bad thing for another, nor whether or not it's a good trade to make.
+I'm not sure if that's trading one bad thing for another, nor whether or not it's a good trade to make.<span id="update-an-even-better-way"></span>

 ### ❗UPDATE: An Even Better Way